Bachelor of Kinesiology (BKin)

 Program of Study – BKin

-The complete BKin program consists of 20 full academic course credits and three outdoor education courses.
+The complete BKin program consists of 20 full academic course credits.
 All students are required to obtain an acceptable (minimum eight-hour) course in each of Standard First Aid and CPR (i.e., Basic Rescuer – level C).
 Students enrolled prior to 2023/2024 must refer to the calendar of their year of admission for their degree requirements.
 The degree requirements for each student are based on the year of admission to the Faculty.
 They are noted in the Calendar for that year.

 ADMISSION REQUIREMENTS